madalinignisca/madalinignisca.github.io/_posts/2024-09-25-how-to-use-keepalived.md

 fi
 ```

+Place it in all nodes in `/etc/keepalived/` and run `chmod +x /etc/keepalived/check*` to make both executables.

 So, we will get penality if we are not primary.
 The script will return 1 also when check fails.

 Now, because we decided default MASTER and priorities, this values must be changed in such a way that healthy primary always has highest primary.
 The default, is our ideal case where server 1 would be healthy and primary, so a value of 175 sounds good.